-The forward-looking statements are based on a number of assumptions which, while considered reasonable by the Company, are subject to risks and uncertainties, including assumptions made about the Company satisfying all closing conditions for the unclosed portions of the \$80,000 financing; satisfaction of all conditions required to close the C\$130,000 private placement with Zijin, including receipt of the requisite approval of the TSX, receipt of regulatory approval under the Investment Canada Act, and receipt of regulatory approval from the relevant authorities in the People's Republic of China; the Company's ability to advance exploration and development efforts at its projects; the results of such exploration and development efforts; copper, gold and other base and precious metal prices; cut-off grades; accuracy of mineral resource estimates and resource modeling; timing and reliability of sampling and assay data; representativeness of mineralization; timing and accuracy of metallurgical test work; anticipated political and social conditions; expected government policy, including reforms; ability to successfully raise additional capital; and other assumptions used as a basis for preparation of the Company's current technical reports.
+The forward-looking statements are based on a number of assumptions which, while considered reasonable by the Company, are subject to risks and uncertainties, including assumptions made about the Company satisfying all closing conditions for the unclosed portion of the \$80,000 financing; the Company's ability to advance exploration and development efforts at its projects; the results of such exploration and development efforts; copper, gold and other base and precious metal prices; cut-off grades; accuracy of mineral resource estimates and resource modeling; timing and reliability of sampling and assay data; representativeness of mineralization; timing and accuracy of metallurgical test work; anticipated political and social conditions; expected government policy, including reforms; ability to successfully raise additional capital; and other assumptions used as a basis for preparation of the Company's current technical reports.
 The Company cautions readers that forward-looking statements involve and are subject to known and unknown risks, uncertainties and other factors which may cause actual results, performance or achievements to differ materially from those expressed in or implied by such forward-looking statements and forward-looking statements are not guarantees of future results, performance or achievement.
-These risks, uncertainties and factors include that there are a number of conditions to closing the unclosed portion of the \$80,000 financing; that the conditions required to close the proposed C\$130,000 private placement are not satisfied; the ability to raise funding to continue exploration, development and mining activities; debt risk; share price fluctuation; global economic conditions; limited supplies, supply chain disruptions, and inflation; the Russia-Ukraine conflict; negative operating cash flow; uncertainty of future revenues or of a return on investment; no defined mineral reserves with no mineral properties in production or under development; speculative nature of mineral exploration and development; risk of global outbreaks and contagious diseases; risk that the proposed spin-out does not occur in a timely fashion (if at all); risks from international operations; risk associated with an emerging and developing market; relationships with, and claims by, local communities and indigenous groups; geopolitical risk; risks related to obtaining future environmental licenses for exploitation; permitting risk; Ecuadorian constitutional court rulings suspending licenses risk; anti-mining sentiment; failure to comply strictly with applicable laws, regulations and local practices may have a material adverse impact on the Company's operations or business; the

-Management's Discussion and Analysis For the years ended December 31, 2023 and 2022
+These risks, uncertainties and factors include the ability to raise funding to continue exploration, development and mining activities; debt risk; global economic conditions; limited supplies, supply chain disruptions and inflation; negative operating cash flow; uncertainty of future revenues or of a return on investment; no defined reserves with no mineral properties in production or under development; uncertainty relating to inferred mineral resources; speculative nature of mineral exploration and development; risks from international operations; risks associated with an emerging and developing market; relationships with, and claims by, local communities and Indigenous Groups; geopolitical risk; risks related to obtaining future environmental licenses for exploitation; permitting risk; Ecuadorian constitutional court rulings suspending licenses; anti-mining sentiment; failure to comply strictly with applicable laws, regulations and local practices; pressure from artisanal and illegal miners; risks associated with mining, exploration and development; land title risk; surface rights and access risks; changes in U.S. laws and policies regulating international trade; Middle Eastern conflicts; Russia-Ukraine conflict; global outbreaks and contagious diseases; fraud and corruption; ethics and business practices; future legal proceedings; tax regime in Ecuador; mineral assets being located outside Canada and held indirectly through foreign affiliates; commodity price risk; exchange rate fluctuations; joint ventures; property commitments; infrastructure; water management; properties located in remote areas; lack of availability of resources; dependence on highly skilled personnel; competition; significant shareholders; reputational risk; conflicts of interest; uninsurable risks; information systems; public company obligations; reliability of financial reporting and financial statement preparation; foreign subsidiary operations may impact the Company's ability to fund operations efficiently; Common Share (as defined below) price fluctuation; value of Common Shares; future sales of Common Shares by existing shareholders; costs of land reclamation; measures to protect endangered species; environmental risks and hazards and changes in climate conditions; differences in U.S. and Canadian reporting of mineral reserves and resources; the Company's "foreign private issuer" status; and claims under U.S. securities law.

-(Expressed in thousands of United States dollars, unless otherwise noted)
+Management's Discussion and Analysis For the years ended December 31, 2024 and 2023 (Expressed in thousands of United States dollars, unless otherwise noted)